die-antwort/lighter_box/README.md

  * Fullscreen mode for small screen devices (see below).
  * Supports nested lightboxes.

 On small screen devices the lightbox will be shown fullscreen, with a fixed header bar containing the close button (and gallery buttons, if applicable).
-Per default this mode is activated for screens narrower than 480px (can be customized by setting `$lighter-box-fullscreen-breakpoint` before importing the Sass file).
+Per default this mode is activated for screens narrower than 480px (can be customized by setting `--lighter-box-fullscreen-breakpoint` in your CSS).

 ## Requirements